 About

 My work combines theory and application, bridging research and real-world decision-making.
 I’m particularly interested in how mathematical modelling, optimization, and algorithmic techniques can drive efficiency in transportation, logistics, and supply chain systems.
-My research is supported by a doctoral fellowship (PGS-D) from the National Science and Engineering Research Council of Canada.
+I am a Graduate Dean’s Scholar, and my research is supported by a doctoral fellowship (PGS-D) from the National Science and Engineering Research Council of Canada.

 Originally from Montreal, Quebec, Canada, I completed my undergraduate studies in Honours Applied Mathematics at McGill University.
-Outside of research, I enjoy figure skaing and knitting.
+I am also a registered member of Bigstone Cree Nation in Calling Lake Alberta and am currently serving as President of the Cornell Indigenous Gradaute Student Association for the 2025-2026 academic year.
+Outside of research, I enjoy knitting and figure skating and am part of the Cornell University Figure Skating Club.

 Contact: cjg276[at]cornell[dot]edu